ConfederacyOfGaia/Gaia/mage.md

 #### Benign Transposition
 Starting at 6th level, you can use your action to teleport up to 30 feet to an unoccupied space that you can see.
 Alternatively, you can choose a space within range that is occupied by a Small or Medium creature.
 If that creature is willing, you both teleport, swapping places.

-Once you use this feature, you can’t use it again until you finish a long rest or you cast a conjuration spell at 1st level or higher.
+You can use this ability a number of times equal to your proficiency bonus per long rest.

 #### Focused Conjuration
 Beginning at 10th level, while you are concentrating on a conjuration spell, your concentration can’t be broken as a result of taking damage.